kevinsqi/react-piano/README.md

 See [styles.css](/src/styles.css) for more detail on what styles can be customized.

+## Upgrading versions

+See the [CHANGELOG](CHANGELOG.md) which contains migration guides for instructions on upgrading to each major version.

 ## Browser compatibility

 To support IE, you'll need to provide an `Array.find` polyfill.